iandavidson/port-scanner/README.md

 #### Scan range of IPs

 ### Data storage:
-- Planning on using some sort of temporary relational storage like h2
+- Planning on using some sort of temporary relational storage like h2 for now.
+Eventually use data source outside of application

+## Later on ideas:
+- Have separate module for actually execution of port scanning, namely, background-module
+- Use module that currently defines API to produce into queue, background processing will execute port scanning and write reports to DB
+- API layer will then simply read requested reports and also be able to determine if scanning task is "done".